 - Safeway Opto

-Final thoughts on shopping for car seats at the Mama Magic Baby Expo / Black Friday Sales
+Final thoughts on shopping for car seats at a Baby Expo

 - A nice looking seat is not necessarily a safe seat.

 - Recognising a brand name from other baby products does NOT mean their car seat offering is a safe one.

 - Do not choose your car seat by what comes with a travel system.

 - Be determined to only choose a seat that offers rear facing as an option until at least 18kg.